zoeyzuo1126/INFO550W11/README.md

 This will create a file called report.html output in your directory that contains the results.

 ## OR
-You could just from the Makefile through terminal to generate report.
+You could just run the Makefile through terminal to generate report.